RazorBest/crypto-homework-guide/README.md

 As we can see, the the server:
   - splits the token in 3
-  - it xors the first part with `rnd=E(k, IV)`, which is the same that was used for generating the token
+  - xors the first part with `rnd=E(k, IV)`, which is the same that was used for generating the token
-  - it checks if the second part equals to SPB (SERVER_PUBLIC_TOKEN)
+  - checks if the second part equals to SPB (SERVER_PUBLIC_TOKEN)
-  - it computes the integrity of the received plaintext
+  - computes the integrity of the received plaintext
-  - it checks to see if the last part (the integrity tag) equals the computed integrity
+  - checks to see if the last part (the integrity tag) equals the computed integrity
-  - if the verifications succed, it returns the plaintext
+  - if all the verifications succed, it returns the plaintext

 ![How the server verifies the identity token](/server_token_verification.png)